EveryoneDestroysTheWorld/design/scripts/poor-teamwork.md

 ## Script
 > **Team Carrier:**<br />
-> Some people say that you shouldn't leave any of your allies behind to work together.
+> Some people say that you should work together and not leave any of your allies behind.

 > **Team Carrier:**<br />
-> However, no one saved me when I was downed and we lost the game.
+> Guess what?
+No one saved me when I was downed!

 > **Team Carrier:**<br />
-> Those darn kids!
+> We lost because of those darn kids!